dessader/react-factory/README.md

 ### Local wrapper around the factory

 Directly importing the factory from the package into each component of your project is a valid approach, but you may miss out on some of the fundamental benefits.
-A best practice when working with important dependencies that permeate the entire project is to create a thin wrapper—also known as a facade—that encapsulates interactions with the external package, and then use this facade throughout the project.
+A best practice when working with important dependencies that permeate the entire project is to create a thin wrapper — also known as a facade.
+That encapsulates interactions with the external package, and then use this facade throughout the project.
 This approach offers a number of advantages:

 - **Resilience to change**.
 Even if something changes in an external dependency, whether it’s breaking changes or useful new features — you can always apply them at a single “single point of truth” and thereby propagate them throughout the entire project, rather than having to undertake a large-scale refactoring of the codebase.
 - **Unified Abstraction**.
 The Factory pattern involves creating a set of entities, and if you import the factory directly from a package, you lose full control and are forced to make the necessary configuration changes on a case-by-case basis.